 Listen to me.
 In ten minutes youíre going to be a legend.
 In ten minutes, everyone on that screen will be offering you any job you want but first you have to be magnificent.
 You have to make them trust you and get them working.
 This is it, Jeff, right here right now: This is when you fly.
 Todayís the day you save the world.

-Churchill got one too (how many shows can you say that for), when the Doctor was indisposed, inspiring Bracewell to take the fight to the Daleks, in characteristic Churchill style.
+- Churchill gets one too (how many shows can you say that for), when the Doctor was indisposed, inspiring Bracewell to take the fight to the Daleks, in characteristic Churchill style.

-I don't care if you're a machine, Bracewell.
+Now I don't give a damn if you're a machine, Bracewell.
 Are you a man?

 There are fixed points throughout time where things must stay exactly the way they are.
 This is not one of them.
 This is an opportunity!
 Whatever happens here will create its own timeline, its own reality, a temporal tipping point.
 The future revolves around you, here, now, so do good!